fauna/fauna-js/README.md

 1. [Understanding the wire protocol](#understanding-the-fql-x-wire-protocol)
 1. [Development](#development)

 # Usage

 The FQL X JS driver uses a template-based approach to composing queries and operations.
 The advantage of this design is that you can prototype and test your queries in the Fauna dashboard shell, and then cut-and-paste those queries as templates in your client, which are executed in Fauna via this driver.
 You can parameterize your query by adding placeholders to the template, and then pass a set of arguments to the query() method, or resolve the placeholders with string interpolation.

 This driver can only be used with FQL X, and is not compatible with earlier versions of FQL.
-At time of alpha, FQL X is currently only served in Fauna's preview environment.
 This README contains detailed instructions on how to use the driver, split into the following sections .

 # Quick Start for the FQL X driver